-The Authority recognizes the difficulty small and rural health facilities have in obtaining adequate financing for their capital needs.
-The HELP II Loan Program provides three percent (3%), fixed interest loans of up to $1,000,0001 to California’s non-profit small or rural health facilities in an efficient, timely and cost effective manner.
-HELP II loans may be used to purchase or construct new facilities, remodel or renovate existing facilities, and purchase equipment or furnishings.
-Since the program's inception in 1988, the Authority has loaned more than $87 million to small and rural health facilities.
+The California Health Facilities Financing Authority (CHFFA) recognizes the difficulty small and rural health facilities have in obtaining adequate financing for their capital needs.
+HELP II provides low-interest rate loans to California’s nonprofit small or rural health facilities in an efficient, timely, and cost effective manner.
+HELP II loans may be used to purchase or construct new facilities, remodel or renovate existing facilities, purchase equipment or furnishings, and refinance existing debt.
+CHFFA also offers pre-approvals for real property acquisition only.

-Small facilities with gross annual revenues of up to $30 million and rural facilities without any revenue limitations are eligible for loans under this program.
+Facilities with gross annual revenues of up to $40 million are eligible for loans under this program.
+District hospitals and rural health facilities are eligible without any revenue limitations.
 Applications are accepted on a monthly basis.

-HELP II Loan borrowers must comply with California’s prevailing wage law under Labor Code section 1720, et seq. for public works projects.
-The Authority recommends applicants and borrowers consult with their legal counsel.
+HELP II loan borrowers must comply with California’s prevailing wage law under Labor Code Section 1720, et seq. for public works projects.
+CHFFA recommends applicants and borrowers consult with their legal counsel.